Today’s Reading: Philippians 2

 100 PERSONAL WORDS:

 As I’ve read and reread Philippians 2, I can’t help but think of those I know and hold in high esteem (verse 29).
-Bob Johnson stepped through the curtain of death not long ago.
-He is son of Leah, whom I mentioned yesterday is such a special person to me.
+Bob Johnson, son of Leah whom I mentioned yesterday, is such a person to me.
 His picture was in the hall of my high school and listed below his name were the honours he had received.
 Bob could have entered any university of his choice and had great worldly success, but he chose to study for the Christian ministry.
 By the summer of 1952, Bob had graduated from his theological studies and was establishing a new congregation.
 His brother, Wallace, my classmate, and I traveled on weekends to help Bob, singing and playing our trumpets on the street corner in preparation for Bob to preach.
 He was still single then and did not have money to buy a bed.
 We slept on the floor.
 It was on one of those weekends that I began to pray, “Lord Jesus, would You do me the honour of calling me into the full-time Christian ministry?”
 I’m sure it was because of the sacrifice I saw in Bob’s life.
 I hold Bob and many others in high esteem.
 Thank you, Bob, for being like these men in our reading.
 I sincerely want to be such a man also.